-Rasmus brings 12 years' experience from various roles within HR, latest Hans Henrik has more than 16 years' experience in executive leadership as HR Director in Novo Nordisk.
-His primary experience is within strategic and financial positions, latest as CEO of Verisure Denmark.
-Hans HR, leadership, organizational development, and cultural transformation Henrik brings broad experience from banking and financial institutions, coming from senior HR roles in pharma and management consulting in combined with previous CFO and CEO roles at Goodvalley. a broad range of industries.
+Hans Henrik has more than 16 years' experience in executive leadership and financial positions, latest as CEO of Verisure Denmark.
+Hans Henrik brings broad experience from banking and financial institutions, combined with previous CFO and CEO roles at Goodvalley.

 Hans Henrik joined Ferrosan Medical Devices in February 2023.